Protonk/Article-Feedback/readme.md

 ### Used for miscellany (or not used inside the script proper)

 - xtable for printing tables
-- XML for parsing calls to the mediawiki API

 ## Individual script notes